Braspag/braspag.github.io/_i18n/pt/_posts/pagador/2022-11-24-modulo-magento.md

 ## Configurações Gerais

-Seguem instruções de acesso para as configurações gerais do módulo Braspag:
+Siga as instruções de acesso para as configurações gerais do módulo Braspag:

 1. Faça login no admin do Magento;
 2. No menu, acesse `Lojas` > `Configurações`;